Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 A service report currently contains three tables:

-a list of work sessions
+a list of working sessions

 Reporting type¶